Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: A First Look: The Recovery Potential of MMCL

-\section{A First Look: The Recovery Potential of Multimodal Contrastive Learning}
+\section{A First Look: The Recovery Potential of MMCL}

-Given the proposed latent coupled generative model, as depicted by Figure \ref{fig: lcm}, our final goal is to analyze how multimodal contrastive learning framework can recover the true latent coupled variables, up to an sample transformation.
-Before this, we first provide an intuitive motivation to explain why we believe multimodal contrastive learning can achieve this.

-Multimodal contrastive learning leverages a loss function designed to maximize similarity between embeddings of real paired data while minimizing similarity for incorrect pairs.
-The loss function is defined as \cite{zhang2022contrastive,radford2021learning}:
+Given the proposed generative model, our goal is to analyze how MMCL framework, trained with observed data $\mathbf{x}$ and $\mathbf{t}$, can recover the true latent variables $\mathbf{z}_x$ and $\mathbf{z}_t$, up to a simple transformation.
+Before this, we provide an intuitive motivation for why MCL is expected to achieve this.
+MMCL leverages a loss function designed to maximize similarity between embeddings of real paired data while minimizing similarity for incorrect pairs.
+The loss function is defined as \citet{zhang2022contrastive,radford2021learning}:

-where $d$ denotes a distance metric, \eg, cosine similarity on hypersphere or L1 norm on convex bodies, $\tau$ is a learnable temperature parameter, $N$ denotes the sample size, which means that we have $N$ positive pairs and $N^2-N$ negative pairs, $\mathbf{f}_x$ denote the encoder on one modality $\mathbf{x}$, \ie, image, similarly, $\mathbf{f}_t$ denote the encoder on another $\mathbf{t}$, \ie, text.
+where $d$ denotes a distance metric, \eg, cosine similarity on hypersphere or L1 norm on convex bodies, $\tau$ is a learnable temperature hyper-parameter, $N$ denotes the sample size, which means that we have $N$ positive pairs and $N^2-N$ negative pairs, $\mathbf{f}_x$ denote the encoder on one modality $\mathbf{x}$, \ie, image, similarly, $\mathbf{f}_t$ denote the encoder on another $\mathbf{t}$, \ie, text.
 To understand the multimodal contrastive loss further, we investigate its asymptotics: \begin{theorem} [Asymptotics of $\mathcal{L}$] For fixed $\tau > 0$, as the sample size $N \rightarrow \infty$, the (normalized) multimodal contrastive loss converges to \end{theorem}